First-Year Moot Court Event Grooms Future Stars

 Jeremy Ehrlich was recognized for the Best Overall Brief.
 Yoon-Wo Nam and Shaft finished in the top three in the appellant brief category.
 Brian Hamilton took first place in the appellee brief division while Booth and Coutinho tied for second.

-Jel Samar Talley, ’10, the chair of the First-Year Moot Court Competition, and Professor Ed Telfeyan, the head coach of the Pacific McGeorge moot court intercollegiate team, organized the event.
+Jel Samar Talley, ’10, the chair of the First-Year Moot Court Competition, and Professor Ed Telfeyan, the head coach of the McGeorge moot court intercollegiate team, organized the event.